Please note: Before visiting, please contact us as there may be delays in accessing materials in the Automated Storage and Retrieval System (ASRS).

-Rare Books and Special Collections welcome requests for class visits to the RBSC seminar room.
-Through a visit to RBSC and an experience with collections-based learning and research your students will:
+Rare Books and Special Collections welcomes requests for class visits to the RBSC seminar room.
+Through a visit to RBSC and an experience with collections-based learning and research, your students will:

 - Benefit from experiential learning through hands-on work with primary sources